lhchi04/Food-Pantry/README.md

 # cpsc415-project
-# Recipe Store
+# Food Pantry

 ## Application and purpose
-RecipeFinder is a comprehensive web application designed to simplify the process of discovering and generating recipes based on selected ingredients.
+Food Pantry is a comprehensive web application designed to simplify the process of discovering and generating recipes based on selected ingredients.
 Our purpose is to offer users a seamless experience in finding and creating delicious meals using our ingredients.

 ## Members
 1. Chi Le